-In spite of the speed system having pulleys with bearings to reduce friction to a minimum, the frequency with which the speed-bar is used causes the cord to wear and you may need to replace them.
+In spite of the speed system having pulleys to reduce friction to a minimum, the frequency with which the speed-bar is used causes the cord to wear and you may need to replace them.

 In all Niviuk gliders the speed system cords on the risers are completely removable and easily replaceable.
-The pilot can use Brummel hooks, lark's foot/clove hitch, use a different knot, use another type of connector, etc. It is even possible to fix the speed-bar cords directly to the speed system on the risers.
+You can use the Brummel hooks, not use them, remove them, use another type of connector, etc. It is even possible to fix the speed-bar cords directly to the speed system on the risers.
 This last option makes the connection / disconnection more laborious, but means the cord has maximum travel without obstructions or restrictions which is very useful for some models of harnesses.